Sumaiya-Meem/Dream-Weaver/questions_and_answers.md

 #### Answer:  A

-<i>Write your explanation here</i>
-In the code, `greeting` is declared but unassigned on the other hand `greetign` is assigned with an empty object but undecalred. if print `greetign` it show empty object `{}` to the console but there is change that it throw an error because `greetign` is undecalred.
+In this code, `greeting` is declared but unassigned on the other hand `greetign` is assigned with an empty object but undecalred. if print `greetign` it show empty object `{}` to the console but there is change that it throw an error because `greetign` is undecalred.
 </p>
 </details>